Combining Lipschitz and RBF Surrogate Models for High-dimensional Computationally Expensive Problems: Introduction

-In recent years, there has been a multitude of SAEAs proposed in the literature.
-These algorithms usually employ a metaheuristic algorithm to be the primary optimization framework and use the surrogates as additional tools to accelerate the convergence of the underlying metaheuristic algorithm.
-In general, it is difficult for EAs to search for global optima in high-dimensional spaces because of the curse of dimensionality.
-SAEAs also encounter the same challenge when the dimension of a problem is high.
-Although current SAEAs can handle high-dimensional expensive problems relatively well, most of these algorithms still need many function evaluations (usually more than thousands) to obtain good optimization results.
-Also, these algorithms are developed for optimizing problems whose dimensions are usually less than 30.
-For instance, the generalized surrogate single-objective memetic algorithm proposed in \cite{Lim10} needs 8000 function evaluations for 30D problems.
-The surrogate-assisted DE algorithm introduced \cite{Mallipeddi15} needs more than 10000 function evaluations for 30D problems.
-A framework combining particle swarm optimization (PSO) and RBF global surrogate was developed in \cite{Regis14}, where the proposed method first generates multiple candidate solutions for each particle in each generation, and then the surrogate is employed to select the promising positions to form the new population.
-The Gaussian process model was utilized in \cite{Liu14} with the lower confidence bound to prescreen solutions in a differential evolution (DE) algorithm and a dimensional reduction technique was used to enhance the accuracy of the model.
-The maximum dimension of the test problems used in \cite{Liu14} was 50 and the dimension was reduced to 4 before the surrogate was constructed.
-An alternative approach for this issue is the use of multiple swarms, that can enhance population diversity, explore different search spaces simultaneously to efficiently find promising areas, and combine the advantage of different swarms if heterogeneous swarms are used.
-Multiswarm optimization has been efficiently used to solve high-dimensional computationally cheap problems \cite{Ma19}.
-For computationally expensive problems, multiple swarms were used in SA-COSO \cite{SACOSO17} and, more recently, in the surrogate-assisted multiswarm optimization (SAMSO) algorithm \cite{Li21}.
-The SAMSO algorithm takes advantage of the good global searchability of the teaching learning-based optimization algorithm and the fast convergence ability of the PSO algorithm.
-A generalized surrogate-assisted evolutionary algorithm (GSGA) was proposed in \cite{Cai20}, which is based on the optimization framework of the genetic algorithm (GA).
+A generalized surrogate-assisted evolutionary algorithm (GSGA) based on the optimization framework of the genetic algorithm was proposed in \cite{Cai20}.
 This algorithm uses a surrogate-based trust region local search method, a surrogate-guided GA updating mechanism with a neighbor region partition strategy, and a prescreening strategy based on the expected improvement infilling criterion of a simplified Kriging in the optimization process.
 A multi-objective infill criterion for a Gaussian process assisted social learning particle swarm optimization (MGP-SLPSO) algorithm was proposed in \cite{Tian19}.
 The multi-objective infill criterion considers the approximated fitness and the approximation uncertainty as two objectives and uses non-dominated sorting for model management.
 Surrogate-assisted grey wolf optimization (SAGWO) algorithm was introduced in \cite{Dong20}, where RBF is employed as the surrogate model.
 SAGWO conducts the search in three phases, initial exploration, RBF-assisted meta-heuristic exploration, and knowledge mining on RBF.

 In this paper, we propose a novel Lipschitz-based surrogate model, that is designed to increase the exploration capabilities of SAEAs.
 We also develop a new Lipschitz surrogate-assisted differential evolution (LSADE) algorithm that uses the Lipschitz-based surrogate in combination with a standard RBF surrogate and a local optimization procedure.
 The rest of this paper is organized as follows.
 Section \ref{S:2} briefly introduces the related techniques, including surrogate models, Lipschitz-based underestimation, and DE.
 Section \ref{S:3} describes the proposed LSADE algorithm in detail.
 In Section \ref{S:4}, we provide a computational analysis of the individual components of the LSADE algorithm, the frequency of the utilization of said components, the choice of an RBF, and a comparison with other state-of-the-art SAEAs, namely with SA-COSO, ESAO, SAMSO, GSGA, MGP-SLPSO, and SAGWO.
 The conclusions and future research directions are described in Section \ref{S:5}.